Manioc- Yucca-

 Let the yuca drain for a few minutes while you warm up the oil in a pan on med/high heat.

-I had heard great things about Kelapo’s coconut oil, and they were gracious enough to send me some product to try for myself.
+Kelapo’s coconut oil, and they were gracious enough to send me some product to try for myself.
 This oil had a very mild, light taste and excellent aroma that perfectly complemented the yuca fries and gave them an extra hint of tropical flavor.

 Kelapo was also nice enough to give me a coupon code to share with you, my dear readers, so you can try their stuff out yourself!
 Just use the code “DomesticMan20” during checkout to get 20% off your order, from now until August 24th, 2012.
 Pretty awesome, huh?
 Okay, back to the recipe.